 6. Graphs

-Graph is the most common data structure and it contains a finite number of nodes and edges.
+A graph is the most common data structure, and it contains a finite number of nodes and edges.
 We generally represent graphics as a network diagram.
 We see connected objects through directed or undirected paths.

 7. Hash tables

 Hash tables, also known as hash mapping in which we store data in key-value pairs.
-This type of work quickly and saves a lot of time in finding, inserting, or even deleting data.
+This type of work is quick and saves a lot of time in finding, inserting, or even deleting data.

 Example: We can store a student’s grade using their name: